Last updated: January 28, 2025

 What is a home equity loan?

 With a home equity loan, you can access your home’s equity in a lump sum.
-Lenders will allow you to borrow a specified amount of your available equity and you can use the funds at your discretion.
-You will repay your loan through fixed monthly payments over a term of typically anywhere between 10 and 30 years.
+Lenders may allow you to borrow a specified amount of your available equity, and you can use the funds at your discretion.
+You will normally repay your loan through fixed monthly payments over a term of typically anywhere between 10 and 30 years.

 Fixed interest rate

-A home equity loan comes with a fixed interest rate that is typically lower than interest rates for credit cards and personal loans.
-Fixed interest rates make it easy to budget for monthly payments and prevents your monthly payments from suddenly increasing.
+A home equity loan typically comes with a fixed interest rate that may make it easy to budget for monthly payments.

 Lump sum

-Since you get your money in one lump sum, you can use a home equity loan to cover a large expense right away.
-You will have to repay your loan through fixed monthly payments (including interest charges) over a set term.
+Since you get your money in one lump sum, you may be able to use a home equity loan to cover a large expense right away, such as an unexpected bill.

 Tax deduction

-If you use your home equity loan for a substantial home renovation, you may be able to deduct the interest you pay each year on the loan.
-For more details and to see if you are eligible for a deduction, reach out to a tax professional.
+If your main or second home secures your home equity loan, and you “buy, build, or substantially improve” that residence, you may be able to deduct the interest you pay each year on the loan.
+This is subject to certain dollar limitations and other conditions.
+For more details and to see if you’re eligible for a deduction, reach out to a tax professional.

-Discover Home Loans offers home equity loans that range from $35,000 to $300,000 with low fixed rates and zero application, appraisal, or origination fees.
+Discover offers home equity loans that range from $35,000 to $300,000 with low fixed rates and zero application, appraisal, or origination fees.

 What is a home equity line of credit (HELOC)?

-Just like a home equity loan, a home equity line of credit (HELOC) can let you borrow money against your home’s equity.
-A HELOC differs from a home equity loan, however, because it works like a credit card.
-With a HELOC, instead of receiving a lump sum as with a home equity loan, you borrow up to a maximum amount of a set credit line and only make payments and accrue interest on the amount that you withdraw.
+Just like a home equity loan, a HELOC can let you borrow money against your home’s equity.
+However, a HELOC differs from a home equity loan because it’s similar to a credit card in some ways.
+Instead of receiving a lump sum, you may borrow repeatedly against your available home equity and only make payments and accrue interest on the amount you withdraw.

 Variable interest rate

-Some lenders offer variable rate HELOCs.
-While you may get a low rate initially, this rate can fluctuate over the life of the HELOC term depending upon how market rates rise and fall.
-A variable interest rate can make it difficult to budget for your monthly payments, as they may increase or decrease over a fixed period, generally monthly, quarterly or annually.
+Some lenders offer variable-rate HELOCs.
+This rate can fluctuate over the life of the HELOC term depending on how market rates rise and fall and other factors.
+A variable interest rate may make it difficult to budget for your monthly payments, which can increase or decrease over time.

 Only pay for what you borrow

-A HELOC is a flexible option because, depending on the lender’s program, you may only pay for money you borrow, with interest only charged against your withdrawals.
-This may be a good choice if you want access to extra money in case you ever need it or if you have an ongoing home improvement that doesn’t have a fixed price.
+With a HELOC, you only pay for the money you borrow, and lenders normally only charge interest on your withdrawals.
+This may be a good choice if you want to access cash when you need it or if you have an ongoing home improvement that doesn’t have a fixed price.

 Draw period and repayment period

-During the draw period of a HELOC, you can draw on your line of credit and only pay interest on what you borrow.
-After the draw period is over, the repayment period (which generally lasts between 10 to 20 years) will begin.
-You typically cannot draw from your line of credit during the repayment period, and you will be required to pay back what you borrowed plus interest.
+During the draw period of a HELOC, you can draw on your line of credit and typically only pay interest on what you borrow.
+After the draw period is over, the repayment period (which generally lasts between 10 to 15 years) will begin.
+You typically cannot draw from your line of credit during the repayment period.

 Depending on your circumstances, a home equity loan may be more beneficial.
-You may also be able to refinance a HELOC into a new home equity loan that has a fixed rate.
+You may also be able to refinance a HELOC into a new home equity loan with a fixed rate.

-Please note: Discover Home Loans does not offer purchase mortgages or HELOCs, but does offer home equity loans with $0 charges at closing.
+Please note: Discover does not offer purchase mortgage, VA, FHA, USDA, variable rates or HELOCs but does offer home equity loans with $0 charges at closing.

 Find your low,